• Home • Files • Structures • Download

 Parameters:

-ptsPortV Pointer to CAN port handle
+ptsPortV Pointer to CAN port structure

 ptsBitrateV Pointer to bit timing structure